Frequently Asked Questions

 1. Can you supply me or a loved one with Cannabis oil?

-The UPA are not able to supply cannabis or cannabis products at this time, cannabis possession and supply is illegal in the UK.
-Most patients currently find that the safest and most cost effective method to access cannabis is to grow a small number of plants for their own use; however please note that this is also against the law and you undertake such activities at your own risk.
+Sadly, the UPA are not able to supply cannabis or cannabis products at this time.
+Cannabis possession and supply is still illegal in the UK.
+Most patients currently find that the safest and most cost effective method to access cannabis is to grow a small number of plants for their own consumption; however please note that this is also against the law and you undertake such activities at your own risk.

 2. How do I donate to the UPA?